 Luke burns the armor of Darth Vader in a private ceremony before joining the Rebel celebration over the death of the Emperor.
 During a festivities, Luke sees the Force spirits of Yoda and Obi-Wan looking over him, joined by a young Anakin Skywalker.

 There’s far too many details to cover every little bit.
 After all, this all originally appeared in books, comics, movies, and shows with far more space for details, but did any of your favorite bits get left out?
 Did you learn anything new or interesting?
-Let us hear about it in the comments, and be sure to check our conclusion with Part IV coming soon!
+Let us hear about it in the comments!